Schedule & Activities

 ALL GAME MAJORS

 Game students have the opportunity to join (at a student rate) and attend the Montreal Chapter of the IGDA Meetings (International Game Developer Associations), where they will meet industry professionals.
 Students often visit Eidos, EA/Bioware, A2M, Ubisoft, and Space & Dreams where they may tour the facilities and often have an opportunity to speak with one of the company's creative producers.
-Game students may also visit of the NAD Center- National Animation and Design Centre, one of Canada's major training centers for new technologies and new media.
+Game students may also visit the NAD Center- National Animation and Design Centre, one of Canada's major training centers for new technologies and new media.
 The NAD Center was the first in the country to open video game training and the first in the world to teach Softimage software's, and offers innovative and comprehensive training programs.

 During the fall semester our Game students attend the Montreal International Game Summit (MIGS), an annual event for game development specialists from all over the world.
 The conference is hosted by world-renowned experts in programming, visual arts, game design, audio design, production and business.